Message First – Viral Second

 Don’t put the cart before the horse – If you’re constantly focused on your video going viral and the exposure you’ll get, you aren’t providing something you’re customers want or need.
 People share videos to enrich each other’s lives through emotion or practicalness.

-Jessica Stillman gave some great advice to inc.com about the process often required to make a video even capable of going viral:
+Rob Wilson gave some great advice at and great insight vidIQ about recent viral videos and what details YouTube shares about their impact.about the process often required to make a video even capable of going viral:

 You don't need to go viral for your video to be an online success.
 Take a look at how many views the video gets, if website traffic has increased, if your subscriber rate is up etc. There are other ways to measure it’s success and engaging your customers is a great start.